ikenigs/fintech-retention-analysis/README.md

 ### 📊 Dataset Summary

-A synthetic dataset of **250,000 transactions** was created in Python to simulate real-world fintech usage behavior:
+A synthetic dataset of **250,000 transactions** was created using ChatGPT to simulate real-world fintech usage behavior:

 - **Rows:** 250,000
 - **Users:** ~25,000 unique (`final_user_id`)